danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    >Allow up to 20 minutes for the first batch of data to persist in the *mysql* database.
 You might want to take a break now

-   To see execution statistics for the 1st query you ran in the previous Task, connect to *mysql* and execute the following query:
+   To see execution statistics for the 1st query you ran in the previous task, execute the following query:

    ```sql
    SELECT *